Free U.S. Domestic Shipping on all orders of $30 or more.

 Slips over your dog's neck and adjusts to size.
 Fit should be comfortably loose and will tighten when pulled.

-Available in limited slip and martingale style and 1 inch and 1.5 inch width.
+Available in limited slip and martingale style collars and 1.5 inch width.

 About the styles